Gravitational collapse of anisotropic cylindrical shearfree fluids with new exact interior solutions of GR: Axial pressure

 \subsubsection{Field equations}

-Using (\ref{3ax}) and (\ref{5ax}) into (\ref{1ax}), the components of the stress-energy tensor matching the five nonvanishing components of the Einstein tensor are obtained, and the five corresponding field equations can be specialized, from their general form as displayed by Di Prisco et al. \cite{DP09}, to
+Using (\ref{3ax}) and (\ref{5ax}) into (\ref{1ax}), the components of the stress-energy tensor corresponding to the five nonvanishing components of the Einstein tensor are obtained, and the five corresponding field equations can be specialized, from their general form as displayed by Di Prisco et al. \cite{DP09}, as

-where the dots stand for differentiation with respct to $t$, and the primes, for differentiation with respect to $r$.
+where the dots stand still for differentiation with respct to $t$, and the primes, for differentiation with respect to $r$.